tsemitris/tough-cookie-website/README.md

 ## 📖 About the project

 <p style="text-align: justify;">
-This particular assignment focuses on the creation of a responsive web page through <a href="https://github.com/tsemitris/tough-cookie-website/tree/main/assets/design" target="_blank">four photos</a> that I received from the agency's client.
+This particular assignment focuses on the creation of a responsive web page through <a href="https://github.com/tsemitris/tough-cookie-website/tree/main/assets/design">four photos</a> that I received from the agency's client.
 The briefing and photos that I got were just for Desktop, which allowed me to decide for myself how the page would look on tablets and mobiles.
 </p>

 <details>